Hamfri/customer-reg/README.md

 - `chmod 777 *` (for testing purpose only)
 - `exit` (the docker container)
 - `cp .env.example .env`

+### Generate swagger api documentation

+- run command `php artisan l5-swagger:generate` and visit link http://localhost:9090/api/documentation

+### Optional step (Frontend compilation).

+Note, I have already generated the assets for the frontend and so this step might not be necessary.

+- `cd` into `wunder/client`
+- Run command `npm run build`

 # All set?